abhinav/git-spice/doc/reference.md

 ### gs upstack restack

 ```
-gs upstack (us) restack (r)
+gs upstack (us) restack (r) [<name>] [flags]
 ```

 Restack this branch those above it

-Restacks the current branch and all branches above it on top of their respective bases.
+Restacks the given branch and all branches above it on top of the new heads of their base branches.
-If multiple branches use another branch as their base, they will all be restacked on top of the updated base.
+If multiple branches use this branch as their base, they will all be restacked.

+If a branch name is not provided, the current branch will be used.
 Run this command from the trunk branch to restack all managed branches.

+By default, the provided branch is also restacked on top of its base branch.
+Use the --no-base flag to only restack branches above it, and leave the branch itself untouched.

+**Arguments**

+* `name`: Branch to restack the upstack of

+**Flags**

+* `--no-base`: Do not restack the base branch

 ### gs upstack onto